01 October 2016

 II’s fair to say that on the whole, people are inherently honest and very few set out to deliberately break the law, or allow others to do so.
 But it might also be fair to say that up until now, there has been a slight sense of apathy with regard to transaction monitoring and other AML measures.
 According to PWC’s Global Economic Crime Survey 2016, one in five organisations (22%) had not carried out a single fraud risk assessment in the last 24 months.
 And in the same survey, more than 25% of financial services firms had not conducted AML/CFT risk assessments across their global footprint, despite one in five experiencing enforcement actions by a regulator.

 ComplianceWise thinks compliancy should be easy.
-We’ve teamed up with bank messaging provider SWIFT to create TM360°, a transaction monitoring system which takes the pain out of AML compliance, and turns data into valuable insights.
+We’ve teamed up with bank messaging provider SWIFT to create a transaction monitoring solution, a transaction monitoring system which takes the pain out of AML compliance, and turns data into valuable insights.

 Do you have any questions, or would you like to know more?
 Call Jeroen Cremer: